TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/udma_memcpy_interrupt.md

 destination buffer, submits the request to DMA, waits for the DMA to complete by waiting on a semaphore which is posted in the callback function.

-Once the transfer it completes, it does cache operation for data coherency and compares the source and destination buffers for any data mismatch.
+Once the transfer completes, it does cache operation for data coherency and compares the source and destination buffers for any data mismatch.

 # Supported Combinations {#EXAMPLES_DRIVERS_UDMA_MEMCPY_INTERRUPT_COMBOS}